avis-router/avis/client/doc/README.txt

 Building (Ant 1.6 or later)
 ----------------------------------------------------------------------

-The Avis client library comes pre-built in the lib directory of this distribution.
+The Avis client library comes pre-built in the client/lib directory of this distribution.
 If you wish to modify the library, you may re-build it as below:

   > cd avis-client-1.0.0/client
   > ant